Graham Hancock: The Mars Mystery (1997)

-In The Mars Mystery (1997), Hancock and his coauthors Robert Bauval and John Grigsby interpreted low-resolution Viking lander images of the Cydonia region of Mars as evidence that the so-called "Face on Mars" and a "five sided pyramid" were created by an advanced Martian civilization later destroyed by a catastrophe, linking the "Face on Mars" to Egyptian mythology, and comparing the supposed Martian pyramid with Egyptian and Mesoamerican pyramids.
-They suggested that the "Face on Mars" represented a deliberate message to the people of Earth, "a warning that a Mars-like doom lies in wait for the Earth unless we take steps to avert it."
+In The Mars Mystery (1997), Hancock and his co-authors Robert Bauval and John Grigsby interpreted low-resolution Viking lander images of the Cydonia region of Mars as evidence that the so-called "Face on Mars" and a "five sided pyramid" were created by an advanced Martian civilisation later destroyed by a catastrophe, linking the "Face on Mars" to Egyptian mythology, and comparing the supposed Martian pyramid with Egyptian and Mesoamerican pyramids.
+They suggested that the "Face on Mars" represented a deliberate message to the people of Earth, in the words of reviewer David V. Barrett: "a warning that a Mars-like doom lies in wait for the Earth unless we take steps to avert it."

 Talisman (2004)

-Talisman: Sacred Cities, Secret Faith, coauthored with Robert Bauval, according to David V. Barret, primarily focuses on "the stream of heterodox religious beliefs, from early Christianity to the 18th century.", including the Corpus Hermeticum the Cathars, Rosicrucians, the Freemasons and the Knights Templar.
-The book makes a number of speculative claims, including that areas of Paris are inspired by Egyptian mythology, that there are links between Solomon's Temple and the Twin Towers as well as between the Star of David and The Pentagon.
-David V. Barrett dismissed the book as "a mish-mash of badly-connected, half-argued theories" stating that at the end of the their book they begin "promulgating a version of the old Jewish-Masonic plot", and journalist Damian Thompson later described Hancock and Bauval as fantasists.
+Talisman: Sacred Cities, Secret Faith, coauthored with Robert Bauval, according to David V. Barrett, primarily focuses on "the stream of heterodox religious beliefs, from early Christianity to the 18th century.", including the Corpus Hermeticum the Cathars, Rosicrucians, the Freemasons and the Knights Templar.
+The book makes a number of speculative claims, including that areas of Paris are inspired by Egyptian mythology, that there are links between Solomon's Temple and the Twin Towers as well as between the Star of David and the Pentagon.
+David V. Barrett dismissed the book as "a mish-mash of badly-connected, half-argued theories" stating that at the end of their book they begin "promulgating a version of the old Jewish-Masonic plot", and the journalist Damian Thompson later described Hancock and Bauval as fantasists.